Enhanced six operations and base change theorem for higher Artin stacks: Enhanced operations for ringed topoi and schemes

-\begin{lem} Let $\beta\ge \card(G)$ be an infinite cardinal such that $\beta\ge \card(\Hom(U,V))$ for all $U$ and $V$ in $G$.
-Let $\kappa\ge \max\{2^\beta,\lvert \cO_S\rvert_G\}$ be a cardinal, and let $E\subseteq F$ be $\cO_S$-premodules such that $\lvert E\rvert_G\le \kappa$.
+\begin{lem} Let $\beta\ge \card(G)$ be an infinite cardinal such that $\beta\ge\card(\Hom(U,V))$ for all $U$ and $V$ in $G$.
+Let $\kappa\ge\max\{2^\beta,\lvert \cO_S\rvert_G\}$ be a cardinal, and let $E\subseteq F$ be $\cO_S$-premodules such that $\lvert E\rvert_G\le \kappa$.
 Then there exists a $G$-pure $\cO_S$-subpremodule $E'$ of $F$ containing $E$ such that $\lvert E'\rvert_G\le \kappa$. \end{lem}

-To prove Proposition \ref{1pr:flat_model}, we choose a site $S$ of $X$, and a small topologically generating family $G$, and a cardinal $\kappa$ satisfying the assumptions of Lemma \ref{1le:kappa_gen}.
-Using the previous lemmas, one shows as in the proof of \cite[7.8]{Gi2} that the conditions of \cite[4.12, 5.1]{Gi2} are satisfied for $\kappa$, which finishes the proof.
+\begin{proof}[Proof of Proposition \ref{b2pr:flat_model}] We choose a site $S$ of $X$, and a small topologically generating family $G$, and a cardinal $\kappa$ satisfying the assumptions of Lemma \ref{b2le:cardinal}.
+Using the previous lemmas, one shows as in the proof of \cite{Gil2}*{Corollary 7.8} that the conditions of \cite{Gil2}*{Theorem~4.12 \& Theorem~5.1} are satisfied for $\kappa$, which finishes the proof. \end{proof}